- Exceptional value, especially ~$800-$1200 RTS models

 Victus 15L TG02-0325M

-The issue is not necessarily that it’s poorly priced, but rather that the 1660 Super rig brings substantially better performance to the table at only $20 more.
+The RX 6400 is an extremely weak video card; it’s outperformed by even the likes of Nvidia’s GTX 1650.
 As such, we won’t spend much time on the TG02-0325m; suffice it to say that at its current price you’re better off buying the 1660 Super model.

 Victus 15L vs Competitors